Christmas Australia 2023

 Jesus was born during the night between the evening of the 24th and the morning of the 25th of December.
 The exact time of his birth is unknown, though his birthday is considered to be the 25th.

 How do they celebrate Christmas in Australia?

 Australia's Christmas celebration takes place during summer, so unlike much of the world, winter activities like sitting by the fire and playing in the snow aren't common.
 Instead, Aussies love to have a BBQ, go for a dip in the pool, go to the beach, go surfing, sing Australian Christmas songs, go for walks, and play games of cricket in the sun.
 Interestingly, though Mistletoe isn't associated with Australia, 97 species of the plant call it home.

 What do Australians wear at Christmas?

 Aussie Christmas usually occurs in the scorching heat!
 You won't see a woollen jumper in sight.
-Instead, Australians opt for bright summer clothes on Christmas day.
-While you'll often see us sporting hats from Christmas crackers, the similarities end there.
+Instead, Australians opt for bright and light summer clothes with sandals and hats.
+The one clothing item we share with the rest of the world on Christmas is those paper hats from Christmas crackers.

 How did Christmas start in Australia?

 The first Australian Christmas was celebrated in December 1788.
 Reverend Johnson performed a service for Governor Arthur Phillips and his cohort before eating Christmas supper.
 The Christmas traditions we observe today mostly came from the 1950s onwards, when Christmas became more affordable and accessible to the average family.